riipandi/tauri-tray-app/README.md

 # Tauri Tray Application

-This template should help get you started developing with Tauri, React and Typescript in Vite.
+This template should help get you started developing desktop app with tray status using Tauri, React, Tailwind CSS, Typescript, and Vite.

 ![Screenshot](.//screenshot.jpeg)